draftedus/hubSAFE/SAFE_Cap_MFN.md

 Stock, as applicable, by the Company to the Investor pursuant to this Section 1(a):

-1.  (i) The Investor will execute and deliver to the Company all transaction documents related to the Equity Financing; *provided,* that such transaction documents are the same documents to be entered into with the purchasers of the Standard Preferred Stock, with appropriate variations for the Safe Preferred Stock if applicable;
+1. The Investor will execute and deliver to the Company all transaction documents related to the Equity Financing; *provided,* that such transaction documents are the same documents to be entered into with the purchasers of the Standard Preferred Stock, with appropriate variations for the Safe Preferred Stock if applicable;

-2.  (ii) The Investor and the Company will execute a Pro Rata Rights Agreement, unless the Investor is already included in such rights in the transaction documents related to the Equity Financing.
+2. The Investor and the Company will execute a Pro Rata Rights Agreement, unless the Investor is already included in such rights in the transaction documents related to the Equity Financing.

-(b)**Liquidity Event**.
+**(b) Liquidity Event**.
 If there is a Liquidity Event before the expiration or termination of this instrument, the Investor will, at its option, either (i) receive a cash payment equal to the Purchase Amount (subject to the following paragraph) or (ii) automatically receive from the Company a number of shares of